What does it mean if something is privileged?

 Whenever a system administrator needs to access his account, he must go through the PAM to access his credentials, at which point the PAM will log and authenticate the admin account.
 When the credentials are checked back in, the PAM resets it to ensure that each time the administrators must go through the PAM to access the account.

 Storing credentials to privileged access accounts protects credentials from being stolen, and centralising the entire process gives an added level of security as all accesses are logged and monitored for suspicious activities.

 Are PIM and PAM the same?

 Privileged Identity Management (PIM) and Privileged Access Management (PAM) are sometimes confused with each other because both of them involve dealing with privileges, but these are all different concepts and solutions.

-PAM only focuses on and manages those accounts with elevated privileges or global administrator access, whereas PIM deals with any user account requiring system access.
+PAM only focuses and manages those accounts that have elevated privileges or global administrator access, whereas PIM deals with any user account that requires access to a system.
 PIM provides enterprises ways to manage and authenticate general access to employees, customers, third-parties etc.

-For an organisation to have a high level of security, PIM and PAM solutions should be implemented together.
+For an organisation to have a high level of security both PIM and PAM solutions should be implemented together.
 Where PIM covers a larger attack surface within the entire infrastructure and PAM covers the higher-valued admin accounts.

 What is Microsoft Privileged Identity Management (PIM)?